carloskiki/leptos-icons/README.md

 # Leptos-Icons
-add icons from popular icon libraries into your leptos projects.
+Add icons from popular icon libraries into your leptos projects.
 Every icon is packaged as its own cargo feature to reduce build times.

+- Please note that this crate is in very early developpement and may include [bugs](#contributing).
-Note that this crate is **heavily** inspired by the [solidjs-icons](https://github.com/x64Bits/solid-icons) library.
+- This crate is **heavily** inspired by the [solidjs-icons](https://github.com/x64Bits/solid-icons) library.

 ## Table of Contents